CallumBeaney/blogge/content/blog/hackathon.md

 <br>

-Application of machine learning to these technologies has been discussed ([__1__](https://www.nature.com/articles/s41598-024-53988-z), [__2__](https://opg.optica.org/optica/fulltext.cfm?uri=optica-11-2-146&id=545855)), and surveys have identified that there is more general uptake of ML in a cultural heritage context ([__2020__](https://www.sciencedirect.com/science/article/pii/S0167865520300532#sec0016), [__2022__](https://ceur-ws.org/Vol-3234/paper2.pdf)), but even in larger instutions this can be either highly localised to a specific project, be slow to develop due to financial or quality requirements, or in less rigorous cases, be insufficiently tailored to the task.
+Application of machine learning to these technologies has been discussed ([__1__](https://www.nature.com/articles/s41598-024-53988-z), [__2__](https://opg.optica.org/optica/fulltext.cfm?uri=optica-11-2-146&id=545855)), and surveys have identified that there is more general uptake of ML in a cultural heritage context ([__2020__](https://www.sciencedirect.com/science/article/pii/S0167865520300532#sec0016), [__2022__](https://ceur-ws.org/Vol-3234/paper2.pdf)), but even in larger institutions this can be either highly localised to a specific project, be owing to financial or quality requirements slow to develop, or be otherwise tailored insufficiently.

 The prototypes we made at the hackathon focused on public edification rather than on e.g. internal tools for researchers; I'd love to be involved in designing and building massive data & training sets for specialised open source tooling.